learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 # Diet TaskLister™️

-## Hello and welcome to TaskLister Lite™️
+## Hello and Welcome to TaskLister Lite™️

 Today you'll be creating a simple to do list application that will focus on DOM manipulation.